Viloleal/vSNP/docs/setup.md

 Linux or macOS required.
 Minimum 4 cores, 8GB memory.

-Special instructions are provide for the [Windows 10 Unbuntu app](https://usda-vs.github.io/vSNP/windows10.html).
+Special instructions provided for [Windows 10 Unbuntu app](https://usda-vs.github.io/vSNP/windows10.html).

 Script is written in Python 3 and must be ran using the conda build environment.
-Currently tested with Python 3.6.
+Currently tested with Python 3.6 and 3.7.

 Anaconda is a highly trusted Python package and scientific software distrubution platform.